-While the health care reform plans put forward by leading Democrats and other reformers drew on the traditional discourse of responsibility, they added the crucial element of reciprocity, thus turning responsibility into a shared obligation - for the individual to purchase insurance, the employer to offer coverage or contribute to public health care costs, and the government to provide tax subsidies for the purchase of insurance.
+While the health care reform plans put forward by leading Democrats and other reformers draw on the traditional discourse of responsibility, they add the crucial element of reciprocity, thus turning responsibility into a shared obligation-for the individual to purchase insurance, the employer to offer coverage or contribute to public health care costs, and the government to offer some form of public insurance as well as tax subsidies for the purchase of private or public coverage.
 This approach, however, continues to place the primary burden on the individual.
-Health care remains subject to a private purchase decision, except that this decision is now mandated and subject to penalties if not taken as instructed.
+Access to health care remains dependent on a private purchase decision, possibly subject to a mandate and penalties if not taken as instructed.
 In exchange, the government offers to subsidize this purchase, and employers provide coverage options.
-In this understanding of shared responsibility, the public sphere is allocated basic protective and punitive functions visà-vis individuals, providing a safety net and enforcing compliance with its rules.
-Health care remains a private matter and is not valued as a public good that belongs to and is supported by all individuals.
+In this understanding of shared responsibility, the public sphere is allocated basic protective and possibly punitive functions vis-à-vis individuals, providing a safety net and enforcing compliance with its rules.
+Yet health care remains a private matter and is not valued as a public good that belongs to and is shared equitably by all people.

-Nevertheless, this model of shared responsibility offers an opportunity for human rights activists by introducing an element of social obligation into health care policy debates and conferring a more active role on government.
-While health care continues to be conceived as a personal obligation for individuals, who need to acquire care in a market exchange with private insurers, the government is seen as an arbiter of this market transaction.
+Nevertheless, the concept of shared responsibility offers an opportunity for human rights activists by introducing an element of social obligation into health care policy debates and conferring a more active role on government.
+While health care continues to be conceived as a personal obligation for individuals, who need to acquire care in a market exchange with primarily private insurers, the government is seen as an arbiter of this market transaction.

 This reframing of responsibility may amount to only a very small change in practice, as it does not obligate the government to ensure that individuals actually receive health care, but it creates a discursive opening for restoring the link between responsibility and rights.
-While personal responsibility without rights entails a dynamic of conditional rewards and punishment, such as public subsidies for buying insurance or penalties for failing to do so, in a rights framework it is the government's responsibility to guarantee that everyone can exercise their rights - for example, by automatically providing coverage for all and ensuring that private actors do not interfere with the right to health care.
+While personal responsibility without rights entails a dynamic of conditional rewards and punishment, such as public subsidies for buying insurance or penalties for failing to do so, in a rights framework it is the government's responsibility to guarantee that everyone can exercise their rights-for example, by automatically providing coverage for all and ensuring that private actors do not interfere with the right to health care.